webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 2. **Require Status Checks**
    - All required checks must pass before merge
    - **Strict mode** (recommended): Branch must be up-to-date with base branch
-   - **Loose mode**: Branch doesn't need to be up-to-date (fewer builds, but risk of incompatible changes)
+   - **Loose mode**: Branch does not need to be up-to-date (fewer builds, but risk of incompatible changes)
    - Select specific status checks to require (CI/CD, linting, tests)

 3. **Require Conversation Resolution**
-   - All PR comments must be resolved before merge
+   - All pull request comments must be resolved before merge
    - Ensures all feedback is addressed or acknowledged

 4. **Require Signed Commits** (optional, recommended)